col-in-coding/play-python/README.md

 **Project Name: Web Crawler**

-a web crawler for the FDA drug data from https://www.biopharmcatalyst.com/
+A web crawler for the FDA drug data from https://www.biopharmcatalyst.com/

 **How to run web crawler and generate report file**